dsoprea/go-logging/README.md

 The following configuration items are available:

-- *LogFormat*: The default format used to build the message that gets sent to the adapter.
+- *Format*: The default format used to build the message that gets sent to the adapter.
 It is assumed that the adapter already prefixes the message with time and log-level (since the default AppEngine logger does).
 The default value is: `{{.Noun}}:{{if eq .ExcludeBypass true}} [BYPASS]{{end}} {{.Message}}`.
 The available tokens are "Noun", "ExcludeBypass", and "Message".
-- *LogAdapterName*: The name of the adapter to use when NewLogger() is called.
+- *DefaultAdapterName*: The default name of the adapter to use when NewLogger() is called (if this isn't defined then the name of the first registered adapter will be used).
-- *LogLevelName*: The priority-level of messages permitted to be logged (all others will be discarded).
+- *LevelName*: The priority-level of messages permitted to be logged (all others will be discarded).
 By default, it is "info".
 Other levels are: "debug", "warning", "error", "critical"
-- *LogIncludeNouns*: Comma-separated list of nouns to log for.
+- *IncludeNouns*: Comma-separated list of nouns to log for.
 All others will be ignored.
-- *LogExcludeNouns*: Comma-separated list on nouns to exclude from logging.
+- *ExcludeNouns*: Comma-separated list on nouns to exclude from logging.
-- *LogExcludeBypassLevelName*: The log-level at which we will show logging for nouns that have been excluded.
+- *ExcludeBypassLevelName*: The log-level at which we will show logging for nouns that have been excluded.
 Allows you to hide excessive, unimportant logging for nouns but to still see their warnings, errors, etc...

+### Configuration Providers

 You provide the configuration by setting a configuration-provider.
 Configuration providers must satisfy the `ConfigurationProvider` interface.
 The following are provided with the project: